kantarjiev/BAMRU-Org/docs/google_calendar.md

 You can find some instructions outlined on the [Readme](https://github.com/google/google-api-ruby-client) for the RubyGem that we use for API integration.

-You will need to gather three pieces of information to make it all work:
-1. the Calendar ID - get this from "My Calendar > Settings > Calendar Address"
-2. an issuer address - a service account from the Google API console
-3. a P12 certificate - download from the Google API console

 ### Google API Configuration